 - Ngaire has played a lead role in sourcing funding for and implementing award-winning volunteer environmental projects for: Sustainable Jamboree; Beyond Zero Emissions; and St Aidan’s Anglican Girls’ School.
 She has opened her house for Sustainable House Day, attracting hundreds of visitors.

-Ngaire currently works for a hospital in Brisbane – a non-profit private enterprise.
+As above, Ngaire currently works for a hospital in Brisbane – a non-profit private enterprise.
 In her early career, Ngaire worked in marketing and/or event management roles for almost a decade.
 During this time, she worked in professional associations for tax lawyers and accountants, doctors, and performing artists.
-Ngaire has also worked for Arnott’s Biscuits and BHP.
+Ngaire worked at Arnott’s Biscuits as Promotions Officer.

-- Ngaire holds a Masters in Sustainability Science with Distinction, from the University of Southern Queensland.
+- Ngaire holds a Masters in Sustainability Science with Distinction, from the University of Southern Queensland (2015).
 Subject areas included environmental science, economics, and policy.
 Electives included energy management accounting, sustainability accounting and finance, and public relations research.

-- She also holds a Masters in Health Science from QUT with double majors in Health Services Management and Health Promotion.
+- She also holds a Masters in Health Science from QUT with double majors in Health Services Management and Health Promotion (2002).

 - Ngaire holds a Bachelor of Arts from QUT (including studies in management, marketing, and social science).